SquareBracketAssociates/BuildingApplicationWithSpec2/Chapters/CaseStudyOne/CaseStudyOne.md

 Now we improve the `initializePresenters` of `ImdbFilmListPresenter`.
 - First we instantiate `ImdbFilmPresenter`.
 - Second, we configure it as read-only by sending the `editable: false` message.
 - Third we define that, when an element of the list is selected, we should display the information in the detail presenter.
 While we can express this in the `initializePresenters` method, we prefer to specify it in the `connectPresenters` method.
-See section *@section_define_component_communication@*.
+See Section *@section_define_component_communication@*.

 ```